OBOFoundry/OBOFoundry.github.io/faq/where-is-the-obo-file.md

 It does not matter to us if you maintain the source for your ontology in obo or owl or some hybrid.
-You have the option of either publishing the alternate format yourself (using a tool like ROBOT) _or_ you can have the OBO central build pipeline do this for you.
-For more information, see the FAQ entry [What is the Build field?](what-is-the-build-field.md).
+You have the option of either publishing the alternate format yourself (using a tool like ROBOT).